aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 **Component styling**

-You can also customize the styling of the component by editing the component styles file.
+You can also customize the style of the component by providing a style sheet file.

-Add following styles to *src/app/listTab/listTab.page.scss* file:
+Create a new file *src/app/listTab/listTab.page.scss* with the following styles:
 ```css
 .hover {
   cursor: pointer;